Freedom in Lockdown

 Christian freedom is celebrated on Sunday, but must be embodied & enjoyed far beyond it.

-If we gather for church on Sunday but all our time, energy and resources is squarely focused on our own lives from Monday to Saturday, we’re not living as free.
+If we gather for church on Sunday but all our time, energy and resources are squarely focused on our own lives from Monday to Saturday, we’re not living as free.

 Even in the frustrating, weariness of this lockdown, we can embody true Christian freedom.
 Send the text.
 Make the call.
 Connect over Zoom even though we hate Zoom.
 Grab a hat in one hand, a coffee in the other and meet someone for a walk to care for them and encourage them.
 Give your life away – whether it be to someone in our Redeemer church community or the broader KW community.